rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

     ![crw](./images/crw.png)

     <p class="warn">
     If the workspace has not been set up for you, you can create one from this devfile.
+    </br>
     On CodeReady Workspaces, "Create Workspace > Custom Workspace".
-    </br>
     For OpenShift 4.9, 4.10 - Enter this URL to load the TL500 stack:</br>
     <span style="color:blue;"><a id=crw_dev_filelocation href=""></a></span>
     </br>
+    On DevSpaces Workspaces, "Add Workspace > Import from Git".
     For OpenShift 4.11+ - Enter this URL to load the TL500 stack:</br>
     <span style="color:blue;"><a id=crw_dev_filelocation_4.11 href=""></a></span>
     </p>